Heather McMahon

 Call: 1999

-Heather specialises in professional liability, insurance, commercial and regulatory work.
+Heather specialises in professional liability and related insurance disputes, commercial litigation, and regulatory work.

-Heather’s main area of practice is professional liability claims and she has been ranked as a leading junior in this area by Legal 500 for several years.
+Described as “exceptionally talented” and “client-friendly”, Heather has been ranked as a leading junior for professional negligence by Legal 500 for several years.
 She acts for and against a wide range of professionals, with particular experience of claims against lawyers, surveyors, valuers, and financial professionals.

 Professional Liability

-Heather has acted for claimants and defendants in claims involving all manner of professionals.
+Heather acts for claimants and defendants in claims involving all manner of professionals.
 She has particular experience of claims against lawyers, surveyors and valuers, and financial professionals.
 She is frequently instructed in large, document heavy cases which are particularly legally or factually complex.

 Lawyers

-• a lost litigation claim arising out of failed employment tribunal and civil proceedings, said to be worth more than £3m;
+• defending a lost litigation claim arising out of failed employment tribunal and civil proceedings, said to be worth more than £7.5m

-• acting for the solicitors and former executors on a £20m contentious probate claim (with Francis Bacon).
+• acting for solicitors and former executors on a £20m contentious probate claim (with Francis Bacon).

 Property Professionals